cosmicdan/java-native-benchmark/README.md

 ## How to run ##

-Make sure that gradle is configured with a JDK 16 (or later) and run
+Make sure that gradle is configured (e.g. PATH and/or JAVA_HOME) with a JDK 19 (or later) and run
 ````
 gradlew clean jmh
 ````